LukeNelsn/LukeNelsn.github.io/_posts/2018-12-07-welcome-to-jekyll.md

 tags: jekyll theme yat
 sidebar: []
 ---

+My name is Luke Nelson, a recent gruaduate from the Leeds School of Business.
+Here you will find examples and snippets of my previous projects and current work.
+Although I am a business student, I have always been interested in computers and the ability to leverage our tasks with them.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.